-- Complainants must be aware that there is a complaints procedure and copies of this policy will be available on request. - If the process results in an appeal to the Local Governing Body ("LGB") (see below), this procedure is statutory. - A record will be made of any action taken by the academy as a result of those complaints (regardless of whether they are upheld).
+- Complainants must be aware that there is a complaints procedure and copies of this policy will be available on request. - If the process results in an appeal to the Local Governing Body, this procedure will be carried out in accordance with the statutory requirements. - A record will be made of any action taken by the academy as a result of those complaints (regardless of whether they are upheld).